fcdoc/doc/en/flashduty/mixin/alert_integration/oceanbase.md

 #Use the alarm update time as the alarm generation time
 timestamp=$(TZ=UTC date -d "${alarm_updated_at}" +%s)

-#The status and level of the OceanBase alarm notifications are in Chinese, so they are first converted to MD5 before making a judgment
+#The status and level of OceanBase alarm notifications are in Chinese, so they need to be converted to MD5 first before making a judgment
 levelMd5=$(echo ${alarm_level} | md5sum | awk '{print$1}')
 statusMd5=$(echo ${alarm_status} | md5sum | awk '{print$1}')